 Following video tutorial demonstrates how QTP identifies a GUI Object (on-screen)

-QTP stores Object and its properties in Object Repository to identify them during run-time.
-An Object could have large number of properties associated with it.
-For example in Web Environment a Button could have the following properties associated.
+QTP stores Object and its properties in the Object Repository to identify them during run-time.
+An Object could have a large number of properties associated with it.
+For example, in Web Environment, a Button could have the following properties associated.

-An object property and its value is called Object Description .
+An object property and its value are called Object Description.
 The Object Description is used to uniquely identify the corresponding Object.
-For example , for a WebButton property "name" and its value "Login" together can be termed as Object Description for that Web Button.
+For example, for a WebButton property "name" and its value "Login" together can be termed as Object Description for that Web Button.

-To acces, In QTP in Tools Menu , select Object Identification.
+To access, In QTP in Tools Menu, select Object Identification.
 In Object Identification Dialog Box you can see a drop down of all the environments installed and loaded.

 - Mandatory properties will be stored by default for that object

-To understand this better consider the example of an Web Image.
+To understand this better consider the example of a Web Image.

-- QTP will store value of alt ,html tag, image type, properties mandatory even if it can uniquely identity it using the alt property alone.
+- QTP will store a value of alt, HTML tag, image type, properties mandatory even if it can uniquely identify it using the alt property alone.

-- If this property helps create a unique description of the object, QTP will not store file name, height property.
-If class property is not sufficient to create unique description, QTP will store file name property .
-If file name property creates a unique description QTP will not store height property and so on.
+- If this property helps create a unique description of the object, QTP will not store the file name, height property.
+If a class property is not sufficient to create a unique description, QTP will store filename property.
+If filename property creates a unique description QTP will not store height property and so on.